How to Create Drop Shipments in Microsoft Dynamics NAV 2016

-Now that the Purchase Order and the Sales Order are linked, the Purchase Order auto populates the Sell-to Customer No., Ship to Name, Address and Shipment Method Code.
+Now the Purchase Order and the Sales Order are linked.
+The Purchase Order auto populates the Sell-to Customer No., Ship to Name, Address, and Shipment Method Code.

 After you have released the purchase order, you must wait until the vendor informs you that the items have been shipped to the customer.
 You can then post the sales order and thereby post the drop shipment.
 When you set up the purchase order, use the function Drop Shipment, Get Sales Order to link to the relevant sales order.
 The sales order lines will be copied to the newly-created purchase order.

-In the Sales Order window, on the Actions tab, in the Posting group, choose Post, and then choose either Ship to invoice it later, or Ship and Invoice to invoice it immediately.
-After you have posted the sales order as shipped, you can also post the purchase order as received.
+In the Sales Order window, on the Actions tab, in the Posting group, choose Post, and then choose either Ship to invoice it later or Ship and Invoice to invoice it immediately.
 If the sales order has been invoiced, you can also invoice the purchase order.
 It is recommended that you print a Test Report before you post the invoice.

-Note: When you receive the Items in on the Sales Order it will auto receive the Purchase Order Items.
+NOTE: When you receive the Items in on the Sales Order, the system will auto receive the Purchase Order Items.
 You cannot invoice the purchase order before the associated sales order has been invoiced.

 Figure 14.
 Posted Shipment on Purchase Order.